-- Cut and Paste Environments: All four floors are exactly the same; six rooms in a two by three grid.
+- Cut-and-Paste Environments: All four floors are exactly the same; six rooms in a two by three grid.
 Only the locations of stairs and locked doors are different, and in the dark, you can't see them!
 Only the status bar can tell you which floor you're on.

-- Difficulty Levels: Used to great effect.
+- Difficulty Levels: Nine in the Atari 2600 version, used to great effect.